cc-Mehdi/SSMS-Guide/README.md

 11. Database Monitoring: SSMS offers tools for monitoring the health and performance of your databases.
 You can track resource usage, active sessions, and other metrics.

 12. Scripting: SSMS allows you to generate scripts for database objects, making it easy to recreate the database structure or objects in another environment.

+Whether you're a database administrator responsible for maintaining large databases or a developer working on database-related tasks, SSMS provides a comprehensive set of tools to streamline database management tasks, optimize performance, and ensure the reliability and security of your SQL Server databases.

 ## Querying and Scripting
 ## Query Optimization